hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 usually not ran through the user account.

 {{< hint type=important >}}
-It is highly recommended to copy the desktop file to e.g. `wrapped_hl.desktop` instead of editing the provided one, as many package managers will **overwrite** the desktop file on updates.
+Hyprland, by default on most distros, will place `hyprland.desktop` inside `/usr/share/wayland-sessions`.
+Login managers generally pick this file up and add a session to their settings.
+It is highly recommended to make a copy of this desktop file and name it something like `hyprland-wrapped.desktop` The new desktop file will also be picked up by login managers, and provide you an extra session with the environment variables applied to your session.
 {{< /hint >}}

 ## Launching Hyprland, part 2